fecgov/fec-eregs/CONTRIBUTING.md

 * Travis CI runs the test suite and a PEP8 linter on GitHub PRs.
 PRs should only be merged when Travis is green.

-## Forking vs Branching

-This team prefers forking.

-The rationale for preferring forking is that all contributors work the same way, regardless of whether or not they may commit directly to the canonical repository.

 ## Squashing / rebasing commits

 Individual contributors may choose to rebase and [squash